Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Abstract

 \section{Abstract}

-Inspired by the remarkable reasoning capabilities of Deepseek-R1 in complex textual tasks, many works attempt to incentivize similar capabilities in Multimodal Large Language Models (MLLMs) by directly applying reinforcement learning (RL).
+Inspired by the remarkable reasoning capabilities of Deepseek-R1 in complex textual tasks, many works attempt to incentivize similar capabilities in Multimodal Large Language Models (MLLMs).
 However, they still struggle to activate complex reasoning.
 In this paper, rather than examining multimodal RL in isolation, we delve into current training pipelines and identify three crucial phenomena: 1) Effective cold start initialization is critical for enhancing MLLM reasoning.
-Intriguingly, we find that initializing with carefully selected text data alone can lead to performance surpassing many recent multimodal reasoning models, even before multimodal RL.
-2) Standard GRPO applied to multimodal RL suffers from gradient stagnation, which degrades training stability and performance.
-3) Subsequent text-only RL training, following the multimodal RL phase, further enhances multimodal reasoning.
-This staged training approach effectively balances perceptual grounding and cognitive reasoning development.
-By incorporating the above insights and addressing multimodal RL issues, we introduce \textbf{ReVisual-R1}, achieving a new state-of-the-art among open-source 7B MLLMs on challenging benchmarks including MathVerse, MathVision, WeMath, LogicVista, DynaMath, and challenging AIME2024 and AIME2025.
+Intriguingly, we observe that initializing with carefully selected text data alone can lead to performance surpassing many recent multimodal reasoning models, even before multimodal RL.
+2) Standard GRPO applied to multimodal RL suffers from gradient stagnation, which degrades both training stability and performance.
+3) A final text-only RL tuning stage, conducted after the multimodal RL phase, is effective at further sharpening multimodal reasoning capabilities.
+Capitalizing on these insights, we introduce \textbf{ReVisual-R1}, achieving a new state-of-the-art among open-source 3B and 7B MLLMs on challenging benchmarks, including MathVerse, MathVision, WeMath, LogicVista, DynaMath, and challenging AIME2024 and AIME2025.
+This paradigm demonstrates robust scalability, proving effective at both 7B and 3B scales.
+Our findings chart a new course for training powerful multimodal reasoners, demonstrating that a carefully orchestrated, multi-stage strategy is key to unlocking their full potential.